Testing for Network and Spatial Autocorrelation: Applications

 We tested for dependence in two different categorical random variables using $\Phi$: employment status and preferred method of making coffee.
-Figure~\ref{fig:FHS_cate} shows the distribution of the two variables over the largest connected component of the network.
-We found significant evidence of network dependence for both variables.
+Figure~\ref{fig:FHS_cate} shows the distribution of these two variables over the largest connected component of the network.
+We found significant evidence of network dependence for both variables, resulting p-value of $<0.01$ in both variables.